How to tell the quality of a gloss kitchen

 The main benefit of gloss acrylic doors is they are hard wearing.
 Therefore, if you think the kitchen is going to take a lot of wear and tear, acrylic could be a good option.

-Hi Gloss Acrylic kitchens do however have some disadvantages.
-Firstly, if you look closely, you can see where the door has been edged on all 4 sides.
+Hi Gloss Acrylic kitchens do however have some disadvantages though.
+Firstly, you can see where the door has been edged on all sides.
 Secondly, they cannot be repaired.
 So, if you scratch or chip an acrylic gloss door, it cannot be repaired like a lacquered gloss door can.
-Thirdly, with acrylic doors, it is not uncommon for customers to find noticeable shading differences between doors once their kitchen has been fitted.
+Thirdly, customers often find shading differences between acrylic doors after their kitchen has been fitted.
 Also, if you do need to replace an acrylic door several years down the line, the new door will almost certainly be a different shade to the original ones.

 Hi Gloss painted and lacquered kitchen doors

-This type of door is also high quality.
-They are made by applying several coats of high quality lacquer/paint to an MDF base.
+This type of door is also good-quality.
+They’re made by applying several coats of high quality lacquer/paint to an MDF base.
 Like acrylic doors, these also have a smooth, highly reflective, mirror like finish.

 Painted and lacquered gloss doors do have one disadvantage though and that is durability.
 Unfortunately, there’s a risk that a painted and lacquered gloss door could chip on the edge.
 However, as mentioned previously, a chip on a lacquered door can always be repaired.
 Also, chipping is only really a problem with fully lacquered doors.
 If you buy a lacquered door with a pvc edge, the risk of it chipping is very low.